ondrejsvorc/PythonPlayground/README.md

-# PythonPlayground
+# Python Playground

-Collection of tiny Python programmes.
+The repository serves as a collection of my Python coding experiments, learning projects, and code samples.